 ( originating at the power station at Wilton) which were buried after a local campaign

 On the left you will see the War WW1 Memorial which was commissioned and unveiled in 1921

-( Note that the memorial is surrounded by private property now but was originally owned by Church – the Vicarage is the large building left adjacent to it was the Nunthorpe ( Primary School) Picture below – the War Memorial with old school ( now a private home) and a pictures of children outside the school in 1914 and 1940.
-The fallen commemorated
+( Note that the memorial is surrounded by private property now but was originally owned by the Church – the Vicarage is the large building left adjacent to it was the Nunthorpe Primary School, and around the site was an allotment.
+Picture below – the War Memorial with old school ( now a private home) and a pictures of children outside the school in 1914 and 1940.
+The fallen commemorated on the base.

 Turning left up Church Lane you will g0 past the site of the old Scout hut, just before the Church car park) – replaced by a house

 and then you will come to the Lych Gate through which you can see St Mary’s Church

 Inside the Lych Gate is the World War 2 Memorial

 and off to your right you will see your first clear view of Roseberry Topping

 You are now entering private land though it has footpaths ( not bridleways so technically no right to ride a bike here) which are a right of way.
 Please stay on the clear footpaths and keep any dogs under control, preferably on a lead so they don’t walk on any crops or disturb any livestock which are in some of the fields you will come to depending on your route.

 Morton Grange Farm ( private property – please keep to the footpaths marked on the map) is ahead of you and here is a short history and picture